In 2019, the Benzie Spartans are

 Funds for the scholarships arise from donations to the Club by members and friends

-of MSU, funds raised at social events, and direct donations to the Club’s Scholarship
+of MSU, funds raised at social events, direct donations, and planned giving are deposited

-Endowment Fund Account (#AF010979) administered by Michigan State University.
-It
+in the Club’s Scholarship Endowment Fund Account (#AF010979) administered by Michigan

 The Scholarship Endowment Fund was inaugurated in 2013 to assure adequate long-term

-this Fund has exceeded expectations.
-By the end of 2016, total contributions to this
+has exceeded expectations.
+By the middle of 2019, total contributions to this Fund

-Fund stood at almost $96,000.
-Current yield distributions from this Fund enable the
+stood at almost $125,000.
+Current yield distributions from this Fund enable the Club

-Club to award, for example, three $1,500.00 scholarships annually.
-Donations to the
+to award, for example, three $1,500.00 scholarships annually.
+Donations to the Fund

 Club scholarships are named to honor three distinguished local Alumni members for